zeke/github-avatars/README.md

 ## Approach

-Create a color histogram for each image by reducing it to 8 bit (or 4 bit?
-3 bit?).
-Traditional learning models suffer from the "curse of dimensionality", wherein the higher the dimensionality the harder to learn.
+Create a color histogram for each image by reducing it to 8 bit (or 4 bit, or 3).
+Traditional learning models suffer from the "curse of dimensionality", wherein the higher the dimensionality, the harder to learn.
 (Not so for deep learning).
 768 values (256 * 3) is actually quite a lot of dimensions for a small dataset.
 There is a connection between the size of dataset and inputs.
-Small dataset: use fewer inputs.
+For small datasets, one should use fewer inputs.

 1. create a data pipeline that reads in images
 1. input is image and a label (default or not)
 1. output is a 24-valued histogram plus the label

+## Implementation Notes

 - Start with scikit-learn.
 Then maybe use torch.
 - scikit-learn is easy to start.
 If it works, great!
 Otherwise we can switch to torch and use scikit-learn implementation as a baseline.